 The Advanced Diploma program in Geographic Information Systems is designed for students with a background in a related discipline or technology.
 The part-time program is available entirely through online learning and can be completed in 2 – 4 years.
-The part-time program can also be completed through a combination of campus-based courses with online learning courses.

 The curriculum combines theory and practice and covers GIS principles, training in GIS software, technical issues, remote sensing, digital mapping and management issues.
 Students must also successfully complete a supervised work experience before graduation.
 This may be either an industry project or an industry practicum.

 The GIS Department has compiled a list of frequently asked questions [PDF] to help you decide which BCIT GIS option is best for you.

 NOTE: BCIT also offers a Bachelor of Technology Degree in GIS.
 Students enrolled in the Advanced Diploma can change to the Bachelor of Technology program early in the Fall semester if required.
 Once the student has committed to the Advanced Diploma and has graduated, they cannot take subsequent courses and apply for the Bachelor of Technology.

 If you’ve missed a Geographic Information Systems (GIS) information session, the full video is now available.
 Note: This information session was held May 21, 2020 and topics discussed in this session are subject to change without notice.